Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

-Afterwards, a fresh snapshot $\delta$ is created for $t.f$'s value.
-Further, a heap chunk $\chunk{f}{t}{\delta}$ for $t.f$ and $\delta$ is created and added to $\sigma_2$'s optimistic heap before it is passed to the continuation along with $\delta$.
-By adding $\chunk{f}{t}{\delta}$ to the optimistic heap, the following accesses of $t.f$ are statically verified by the optimistic heap, which reduces the number of run-time checks \gviper produces.
-Finally, verification of the heap read for $t.f$ fails when none of the aforementioned cases are true. \fig~\ref{fig:eval-pc-rules} in the supplementary material defines a variant of \predicate{eval}, called \predicate{eval-pc}, that is similar but doesn't extend the optimistic heap; \predicate{eval-pc} is used in \predicate{produce} and \predicate{consume}.
+Afterwards, a fresh snapshot $\delta$ is created for $t.f$'s value, and a heap chunk $\chunk{f}{t}{\delta}$ for $t.f$ and $\delta$ is created and added to $\sigma_2$'s optimistic heap passed to the continuation.
+Similarly, the constraint $t \neq \enull$ is added to $\sigma_2$'s path condition.
+By adding $\chunk{f}{t}{\delta}$ to the optimistic heap, the following accesses of $t.f$ are statically verified by the optimistic heap, which reduces the number of run-time checks produced.
+Finally, verification of the heap read for $t.f$ fails when none of the aforementioned cases are true. \fig~\ref{fig:eval-p-rules} and \fig~\ref{fig:eval-c-rules} in the Appendix define variants of \predicate{eval}, called \predicate{eval-p} and \predicate{eval-c}, that are used in \predicate{produce} and \predicate{consume} respectively.
+The \predicate{eval-p} variant does not introduce run-time checks and \predicate{eval-c} does not extend the optimistic heap and path condition, because the aforementioned functionalities are not needed in these contexts.